-- 6.4 a.
-Provide a mission statement for this project that includes information about the intent to serve individuals from marginalized/underserved populations in a culturally responsive trauma-informed way. - 6.4b.
-Identify the management-level person responsible for coordinating/leading efforts to reduce disparities in access, quality, and treatment outcomes for marginalized populations. - 6.4c.
-Identify the management-level person responsible for coordinating/leading efforts to ensure incorporation of feedback from participants in services in continuous agency improvement.
-Information provided should include the individual's title, organizational positioning, and their planned activities for coordinating these efforts. - 6.4d.
+6.4.a.
+Provide a mission statement for this project that includes information about the intent to serve individuals from marginalized/underserved populations in a culturally responsive trauma-informed way.

+6.4.b.
+Identify the management-level person responsible for coordinating/leading efforts to reduce disparities in access, quality, and treatment outcomes for marginalized populations.

+6.4.c Identify the management-level person responsible for coordinating/leading efforts to ensure incorporation of feedback from participants in services in continuous agency improvement.
+Information provided should include the individual's title, organizational positioning and their planned activities for coordinating these efforts).

+6.4.d.
 Provide the diversity, inclusion, equity, cultural and linguistic competence plan for this program (as outlined in the National CLAS Standards).
+The plan should include information in the following domains:

+• Workforce diversity (data-informed recruitment)
-Plan should include information in the following domains: - workforce diversity (data-informed recruitment); - workforce inclusion: - reducing disparities in access quality, and treatment outcomes in the patient - population; - soliciting input from diverse community stakeholders, organizations and persons - with lived experience. - efforts to adequately engage underserved foreign-born individuals and families. - how stakeholder input from service users and individuals from marginalized/underserved populations was used when creating the diversity, inclusion, equity, cultural and linguistic competence plan.

-Discuss how the plan will be regularly reviewed and updated.
+- Workforce inclusion - Reducing disparities in access quality, and treatment outcomes in the patient population - Soliciting input from diverse community stakeholders, organizations and persons with lived experience - Efforts to adequately engage underserved foreign-born individuals and families in the project's catchment area as identified in 5.4.2. - How stakeholder input from service users and individuals from marginalized/underserved populations was used when creating the diversity, inclusion, equity, cultural and linguistic competence plan - Discuss how the plan will be regularly reviewed and updated.